xanderlent/intel-npu-highlevel-rpms/README.md

   - rust-plotters
     - rust-plotters-backend
     - rust-plotters-bitmap
-      - rust-gif0.12 (of these, the only one in this tree, built on Fedora 41+ only, note lack of check to break circular dep)
+      - rust-gif0.12 (of these, the only one in this tree, built on Fedora 41+ only)
       - rust-plotters-backend
     - rust-plotters-svg
       - rust-plotters-backend